john-e-west/krypton-graph/docs/architecture.md

 ### System Overview

 Krypton Graph is a knowledge graph management platform that combines:
-- **Visual ontology design** for defining entity and edge types
+- **Document-driven ontology discovery** for automatic type suggestion and creation
-- **Document processing pipeline** for extracting knowledge from documents
+- **AI-powered document analysis** for extracting and classifying knowledge
+- **Intelligent type optimization** for achieving 95%+ classification rates
+- **Knowledge graph matching** for discovering and reusing similar ontologies
 - **Impact assessment** for reviewing changes before committing
 - **Temporal graph capabilities** for tracking knowledge evolution